cameraink/climatetimer/README.md

 This package is designed for Python 3, is OS independent, and is licensed under the MIT License.

+## Release notes

+v0.3
+- new method `blockids` (with 's') that returns a list of blockId's between two dates.

 ## Features

 ### Flexible Time Reference Selection